 Treatment for any sports injury will depend on its location and severity.
-Minor injuries that do not require a trip to A&E, such as mild sprains, strains, knocks or bruising, can be initially treated at home using PRICEM therapy before attending the academy clinic:
+Minor injuries that do not require a trip to accident and emergency (A&E) or a minor injury unit (MIU), such as mild sprains, strains, knocks or bruising, can be initially treated at home using PRICEM therapy before attending the academy clinic:

 P – It is important to protect the injured area from further injury.
 Applying a bandage or support can be used for this.